artist, author, producer and director

-A film project under the same title is also being produced for the mass communications sector, which will present some of the evidence for the links between ancient art & cultures as well as philosophical/religious teachings spanning the Silk Road from Rome to Nara across the Eurasian continent for more than twenty centuries.
+A (feature-length) film project under the same title is also being produced for the mass communications sector, which will present some of the evidence for the links between ancient art & cultures as well as philosophical/religious teachings spanning the Silk Road from Rome to Nara across the Eurasian continent for more than twenty centuries.
 It is scheduled to be completed by the 2020 Tokyo Olympics.

 Ito’s other ongoing project is “Signs of the Intangible: Visions of Life and Prayers”, part of which was shown at the NY Public Library for Performing Arts (Lincoln Center) under the title: Men at Dance − from Noh to Butoh: Japanese Performing Arts, Past and Present in 2007/2008.
 This was a tie-in exhibition to the 2007 NY Butoh Festival and individual exhibits were donated to the permanent collection of the NY Public Library for educational and research purposes.